How to Evict a Tenant in California

 The eviction process is not a guaranteed win for the landlord.
 Your job is to give the court all the evidence and the respect of following the process correctly, so granting you a “Writ of Execution” is a no-brainer.

 COVID-19 hit California hard.
 Residents had to stop and seek the protection of their homes.
 Since people were restricted to their homes, many people could not work or make a living.
 A lack of income limited tenants’ ability to pay their rents.
 When tenants can’t pay rent, owners find it difficult to make their mortgage payments.

 The California legislature passed the “Tenant, Homeowner, and Small Landlord Relief and Stabilization Act of 2020″ to avoid the potential market crash.

 In short, landlords cannot evict tenants for failure to pay rent if the tenant gave the landlord a declaration of COVID-19-related financial distress within 15-days after being served with a notice to quit by the landlord.
-On January 29, 2021, these protections were extended to the end of June 2021 with additional repayment minimums for landlords.
+These protections were extended to the end of September 2021 with additional repayment minimums for landlords.

 - Any eviction process started before June 30, 2021, must follow the COVID-19 eviction rules.

 - If the eviction process started after September 30, 2021, the COVID-19 requirements do not apply.